Bernie Orenstein

 Bernard Orenstein (born February 5, 1931) is a Canadian-American actor, television producer and screenwriter.
-He was the collaborator of Saul Turteltaub.
+He was the collaborator of Saul Turteltaub, and he produced and wrote for television programs including That Girl, Cosby, The New Dick Van Dyke Show, Kate & Allie, The Monkees, Sanford and Son (and its spin-offs Grady and Sanford Arms), What's Happening!!, and Love, American Style.

-Born in Toronto, Ontario.
-Orenstein mostly produced and wrote for television programs with his writing partner, Saul Turteltaub, as his credits includes, That Girl, The New Dick Van Dyke Show, Kate & Allie, Sanford and Son (and its spin-offs Grady and Sanford Arms), What's Happening!!, and Love, American Style.
-He is currently a professor at Long Island University.
+Aside from producing and writing, Orenstein served as a professor at Long Island University.